Delta Reserve vs. Amex Platinum: A Comprehensive Analysis

 Feature/BenefitAmex PlatinumDelta Reserve

-Earning Rates5x points on flights booked directly with airlines or with Amex Travel (on up to $500,000 on these purchases per calendar year),
+Earning Rates5x points on flights booked directly with airlines or through Amex Travel (on up to $500,000 per calendar year),

-5x points on prepaid hotels booked with Amex Travel,
+5x points on prepaid hotels booked via Amex Travel,

 3x miles on Delta purchases,